Reviewing First Northwest Bancorp (FNWB) & Its Rivals

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for First Northwest Bancorp and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings for First Northwest Bancorp and its rivals, as provided by MarketBeat.

 |Sell Ratings